 This cluster combines courses in anthropology and writing, and provides an engaging introduction to various studies in the Division of Arts and Humanities.
 Students will improve their writing skills, and explore the structure and dynamics of human cultures and social institutions with special attention to American cultures.
-This cluster will fulfill the Social & Behavioral Science L&S breadth and American Cultures requirement, as well as the second half of Reading and Composition.
+This cluster will fulfill the Social & Behavioral Science L&S breadth and American Cultures requirement.
+Regarding course placement into either College Writing R4A OR College Writing R4B: Students participating in this cluster will be placed in the appropriate course, and therefore do not need to be concerned about placement prior to selecting this cluster.

 Course Descriptions